Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 These sorts of dependencies CAN be defined in Sceptre and added at the StackGroup level, referenced using ``!stack_output``.
 They can even can be set in the highest-level config.yaml, right next to ``project_code`` and ``region``.
-Doing so will make it so that every stack in the StackGroup (or even in the entire project) will be have those dependencies and get those values from Sceptre-managed stacks.
+Doing so will make it so that every stack in the StackGroup (or even in the entire project) will have those dependencies and get those values from Sceptre-managed stacks.

 Beyond the above mentioned config keys, it is possible to set the ``dependencies`` config key in a